 What Is The Difference Between a Whiteboard and a Dry Erase Board?

 If you’re wondering, “is a whiteboard the same as a dry erase board?”, you’re not the only one!
-It’s one of the questions our team are most frequently asked.
 The truth when it comes to whiteboard vs. dry erase board is that they’re essentially the same thing.

 In short, there are far more similarities when it comes to a whiteboard vs. dry erase board than differences.
 One of the significant similarities in a whiteboard vs. dry erase board is that they are manufactured with a non-porous material.
 This non-porous material can be written on and then immediately erased, without applying moisture or spray.
 The immediate removal of text is one feature that makes whiteboards and dry erase boards far more practical than traditional chalkboards.

 Is a Whiteboard the Same as A Dry Erase Board?

 When it comes to whiteboard vs. dry erase board, the truth is that they are the same material.
 The materials they’re typically made of include melamine, porcelain and glass.